-The Israeli-Palestinian conflict is rooted in a seemingly intractable dispute over land claimed by Jews as their biblical birthright and by the Palestinians, who seek self-determination.
+The Israeli-Palestinian conflict is rooted in a dispute over land claimed by Jews as their biblical birthright and by the Palestinians, who seek self-determination.

 Despite repeated attempts to end the conflict between the Israelis and the Palestinians, there is no peace settlement in sight.

-Neither side has fulfilled the commitments it made under the 2003 roadmap - a phased timetable designed to lead to a viable Palestinian state alongside Israel put together by the United States, European Union, Russia and the United Nations.
+Neither side has fulfilled the commitments it made under the 2003 roadmap – a phased timetable designed to lead to a viable Palestinian state alongside Israel, put together by the United States, the European Union, Russia and the United Nations.

-Nearly 50 percent of Palestinians in the West Bank and Gaza – 2.1 million people – are refugees, many of whom live in crowded camps.
+More than 50 percent of Palestinians in the West Bank and Gaza – 2.2 million people – are refugees, many of whom live in crowded camps.